gludington/conditional-visibility/README.md

 ## Usage

-A usage documentation on how the active effect are managed is reachable [here](./wiki/tutorial.md), before anything giveit a look there and let me know howmuch bad is the documentation.
+A usage documentation on how the active effect are managed is reachable [here](./wiki/tutorial.md), before anything give it a look there and let me know howmuch bad is the documentation.

 These modules are suggested for a better user experience with this one :